JoshGo6/InstallingGoOnUbuntu/test.md

     This instructs Ubuntu to reload `~/.bashrc` so the new environment variables and the updated `$PATH` are now accessible to the OS.

-1. Verify that `$PATH` has been updated by running:
+1. Verify that `$PATH` has been updated, by running:

     ```bash
     echo $PATH
     ```

+    This command writes the  value of `$PATH` to the terminal.
+Typically, the output is fairly long, but the end of it should now contain the three new paths for the workspace and the Go executable.

     ```bash
     Output